ku-dml/k-partite-hypergraph/README.md

 This folder contains the codes to compute the maximal solutions given a file and a list of thresholds, which is used in the paper "Data mining method of single-cell omics data to evaluate a pure tissue environment effect on gene expression level" as Algorithm 1.

 Here:
-- hypergraph.py: implemented code for the Algorithm 1;
+- hypergraph.py: the implemented code for the Algorithm 1;
 - main.py: a simple example to use the code; and
 - test_main.py: a testing code (`pytest test_main.py`).